Safety and Security

 The Office of Safety and Security considers the safety, security and well-being of Salve Regina's students, faculty, staff and visitors its highest priority.
 The office consists of non-law enforcement officers who work to prevent crime, provide high-visibility security patrols and respond quickly and effectively to University needs.

 Safety and security officers are on duty 24 hours a day, 365 days a year, patrolling campus on foot, in marked security vehicles and on police mountain bikes.
 All officers are first aid and CPR/defibrillator certified annually, and at present, eight officers are certified as emergency medical technicians.

-The Office of Safety and Security oversees the residence hall card access system, parking permits, shuttle services, lost and found, medical transports and bicycle registration.
+The Office of Safety and Security oversees the residence hall card access system, parking permits, shuttle services, lost and found, on-campus medical transports and bicycle registration.

 Services for Students

 The Rhode Island Public Transit Authority (RIPTA) provides free transportation to students with a valid Salve Regina ID.
 Two RIPTA trolleys run simultaneously through campus from 6 a.m. to 8 p.m.
 Monday through Saturday and from 10 a.m. to 8 p.m.
 Sunday.
 Students with valid IDs may also use any statewide RIPTA service such as Providence or Kingston.
 Schedules are available in the Office of Safety and Security, the Office of Residence Life, Miley Hall, Wakehurst and the O'Hare Academic Center.

 There are 29 emergency telephones on campus with direct contact to the Office of Safety and Security.
 Thirteen telephones, identified with a blue light, are freestanding and strategically placed in areas with a high concentration of foot traffic.
 The remaining 16 telephones are located at the entrances to residence halls and administrative buildings.